 More importantly, in a move toward transparency and accountability, the Archdiocese now publicly releases the names of clergy credibly accused of abuse, marking a significant shift from previous policies of secrecy.
 This transparency is crucial for victims seeking to file clergy abuse lawsuits as it provides them with the information needed to pursue justice.

-Recognizing the importance of financial compensation for healing, the Archdiocese has shown a willingness to settling lawsuits fairly, providing compensation to victims.
+Recognizing the importance of financial compensation for healing, the Archdiocese has shown a willingness to settle lawsuits fairly, providing compensation to victims.
 There is no question that for some survivors of clergy abuse, pursuing a lawsuit can be a vital step towards obtaining justice and closure.

 Kentucky Detention Center Sex Abuse Lawsuits